Science

 Courses offered

-GCSE Science Trilogy (two GCSEs) & Seperate Sciences (three GCSEs)
+GCSE Science Trilogy (two GCSEs) & Separate Sciences (three GCSEs)

 Science is relevant to everyone, and the study of it, helps us to learn and discover the world we live in.
 Skills learnt in Science such as critical thinking, problem solving and reasoning, are transferable into many workplace situations and are highly valued by employers.